Cole County, Missouri

 Cole County is located in the central part of the U.S. state of Missouri.
 As of the 2020 census, its population was 77,279.
-Its county seat and largest city is Jefferson City, the state capital.
+Its county seat and most populous city is Jefferson City, the state capital.
 The county was organized November 16, 1820, and named after pioneer William Temple Cole who built Cole's Fort in Boonville.

 Cole County is in the Jefferson City, MO Metropolitan Statistical Area.
 It is south of the Missouri River.

 In 2010, the center of the population of Missouri was in Cole County, near the village of Wardsville.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 402 sqmi, of which 394 sqmi is land and 8.2 sqmi (2.0%) is water.
 It is the third-smallest county in Missouri by area.